msv-lab/mnimi/README.md

 - Is single-file & dependency-free; to use it, just copy `cached_llm.py` to your project.
 - Provides a single API function `sample(prompt: str, batch: int = 1) -> Iterator[str]`.
-- Supports agentic workflows like retries that conflict with caching.
+- Supports agentic workflows like retries that conflict with naive caching.
 - Supports batch sampling (getting multiple responses for a single HTTP request).
 - Supports cache slicing (extracting relevant parts of cache).
 - Supports multiple providers (302.ai, Fireworks, CloseAI, XMCP, etc).